Mattabesett Trail – Section 4

 I studied the reroute and realized I would be missing a new section of trail that bypassed the road walking I had done.
 I had used the original NET maps – damn it!
 Going back was NOT an option, so I headed up the connector trail that intersected the Mattabesett.

 The connector trail was a little roller coaster, but it was well marked, and I knew I was on a connector by the multi-color blazes.
 The NET blazes were all blue.

-Rock features, rock cairns, rock boulders – rocks were the theme for the Connector.
-The trail was well worn for easy hiking, and there was a really nice creek about 2/3’s of the way down the trail.
+Rock features, cairns, and boulders – rocks were the theme for the Connector.
+The trail was well-worn for easy hiking, and there was a nice creek about two-thirds of the way down the trail.
 I may have missed a mile or so of the Mattabesett, but the Connector Trail made up for the miss.

 Back on the Mattabesett Trail